-Having allowed for the appearance of all items in the transitional sample design, the General Social Survey then switched to a full probability sample for the 1977, 1978, 1980, and 1982-2006 surveys.
-The variable SAMPLE (Col. 6973) can be used to separate the block quota and full probability samples on the 1975 and 1976 surveys.
+Having allowed for the appearance of all items in the transitional sample design, the General Social Survey then switched to a full probability sample for the 1977+ surveys.
+The variable SAMPLE can be used to separate the block quota and full probability samples on the 1975 and 1976 surveys.

 A similar split sample transition design was used in the 1983 survey to measure the effect of switching from the 1970 sample frame to the 1980 sample frame.
 Half of the sample was drawn from the 1970 frame and half was drawn from the 1980 frame.
-The variable SAMPLE (Col. 6973) separates cases from these two sample frames.
+The variable SAMPLE separates cases from these two sample frames.
 Again in 1993, a split sample transition design was employed on the 1993 survey to measure the effect of switching from the 1980 sample frame to the 1990 sample frame.
 Half of the sample was drawn from each frame.
 In 2004 a new frame based on the 2000 census was adopted.
-More details on the 1970, 1980, 1990 and 2000 sample frames as well as the block quota samples appear below.
+In 2012, a new sample frame based on the 2010 census was implemented.
+More details on the 1970, 1980, 1990, 2000, and 2010 sample frames as well as the block quota samples appear below.